 Do not modify the equipment in any way.
-Unauthorized modification may impair the function and/or safety and could alter the life and warranty of the product.
+Unauthorized modification may impair the function or safety, or both, and could alter the life and warranty of the product.

-The following list is a set of safety guide lines to adhere to:
+The following list is a set of safety guidelines to adhere to:

-- 1. Read and understand the Operator's Manual and all safety signs before operating, maintaining, or adjusting the defoliator. - 2.
+- 1. Read and understand the Operator's Manual and all safety signs before operating, maintaining, or adjusting the machine. - 2.
 Install and properly secure all shields and guards before operating. - 3.
 Have a first-aid kit available and know how to use it. - 4.
 Have a fire extinguisher available and know how to use it. - 5.
-Clear the area of people and remove foreign objects from the machine before starting and operating.
+Clear the area of people and remove foreign objects from the machine before starting and operating. - 6.
+Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before servicing, adjusting, repairing, or disconnecting.

-- 6. A Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before servicing, adjusting, repairing or disconnecting. - 7.
-Review safety related items with all operators annually. - 8.
+- 7. Annually review safety guidelines with all operators. - 8.
 Wear suitable ear protection for prolonged exposure to excessive noise.